jamesdaniels/blog/src/pages/posts/hello-world.md

 With that, Firebase knows how to build and deploy an Astro app by your simply calling _firebase deploy_.

-Give the [out new support for web frameworks a spin today](https://github.com/FirebaseExtended/firebase-framework-tools) &amp; file an issue on Github if you run into any trouble.
+Give the [new tooling for web frameworks a spin today](https://github.com/FirebaseExtended/firebase-framework-tools) &amp; file an issue on Github if you run into any trouble.

 Happy coding!&mdash;James